 Jacumba Hot Springs, called Jacumba until this year when the owner of a nearby nudist camp bought up most of the town and changed its name, is located roughly 70 miles from San Diego.
 It’s a mix of quaint, rundown and dusty, with a population of 561, according to the 2010 census, now likely closer to 600, according to a local birdwatching blog.
 Whatever the population, it could soon increase by one.

-In August, San Diego County Superior Court Judge Howard Shore ruled that 39- year-old Mikel Marshall could be safely released from Coalinga State Hospital, to which he’d been committed under the law in California that governs sexually violent predators (SVP) after serving 13 years in prison for molesting four young boys in the early 1990s.
+In August, San Diego County Superior Court Judge Howard Shore ruled that after serving 13 years in prison for molesting four young boys in the early 1990s, 39-year-old Mikel Marshall could be safely released from Coalinga State Hospital, where he’d been sent under California's sexually violent predator (SVP) law.
 Marshall was in his late teens when he committed his crimes.
 In 1993, he was convicted of molesting three boys, ages 4, 7 and 8, and given an eight-year suspended prison sentence and probation.
 In 1994, he was arrested for failing to register as a sex offender and for fondling another child.
 He was sentenced to 87 years in prison.
 After an appeal, the sentence was reduced to 13 years, and in 2008, Marshall was committed to Coalinga.

 California’s SVP law works like this: If a person who’s committed certain sexual offenses is found to have a mental disorder that could cause predatory behavior, he’s sent to a state hospital for treatment—though participation in treatment’s not mandatory.
 Someone who participates in, and successfully completes, various treatment phases, can petition the court in the county where he committed his crime to be released; successful community reintegration is considered the final phase of treatment.

 In October 2012, Marshall filed that petition with the support of hospital staff and his treating clinician, who wrote in an evaluation, “This guy needs to get out and get on with his life.”